Zhang Chunxian

-Zhang Chunxian (张春贤 (Zhāng Chūnxián); born 12 May 1953) is a Chinese politician best known for his term as the Communist Party Secretary of the Xinjiang Uyghur Autonomous Region, and the Political Commissar of the Xinjiang Production and Construction Corps from 2010 to 2016.
+Zhang Chunxian (张春贤 (Zhāng Chūnxián); born 12 May 1953) is a Chinese politician best known for his term as the Party Secretary of Xinjiang from 2010 to 2016.
 From 2005 to 2010 he was the Party Secretary of Hunan Province.

 Early life

 Born into an ordinary family in Yuzhou, Henan province, Zhang joined the military at the age of 17.
 After four years in the army, he went back to his hometown to work on a farm.
 He then went to school at the Northeastern Heavy Machinery Institute (now Yanshan University).

 Career

 After graduating, he obtained a state-assigned job at the No. 3 Machinery Ministry, working as an aerospace engineering technician.
 At a research institute under the ministry, Zhang quickly made a name for himself and rose through the ranks, eventually becoming leader of the institute.
 In 1991, he was identified as a young talent by the party organization.
 He was transferred to Beijing to work for the Ministry of Supervision, then was transferred to the China National Food and Packaging Machinery Corporation to serve as chief executive.

 In August 1995, Zhang was sent to Yunnan province to become assistant to the governor, then vice-governor, overseeing science and technology.
 Two years later, Zhang headed back to Beijing to serve as deputy minister, and later minister, of transport from 1998 to 2005.

 In 2005, Zhang became the Chinese Communist Party Committee Secretary of Hunan province.
 In 2006, Zhang simultaneously took on the role of chairman of the Hunan Provincial People's Congress.
-Zhang replaced Wang Lequan as secretary of the Communist Party of the Xinjiang Uyghur Autonomous Region in April 2010 and was replaced by Zhou Qiang in his role as secretary of the Communist Party and chairman of the provincial People's Congress.
-Zhang was credited with bringing bus rapid transit (BRT) to Urumqi's major thoroughfares, the construction of the Xinjiang International Convention Centre, and the resumption of internet connections in the region following a one-year long ban in the aftermath of the July 2009 Ürümqi riots.

 He has been a member of the 16th, 17th and 18th Central Committees.
 He was elected to the 18th Politburo of the Chinese Communist Party in 2012.